NghiaNT3110/google_analytic_4/table_query/readme.txt

-This folder contains SQL files for querying tables required for analytics and visualization purposes
+This folder contains SQL files for querying tables required for analytics and visualization purposes (Still Updating with these metrics: time on page, time on session, engagement rate when joining with the traffic table)